dhruvaldarji/MeanServiceSite/README.md

   * Your Protractor test will send requests to this server to control a local browser.
   * Leave this server running throughout the tutorial.
   * You can see information about the status of the server at `http://localhost:4444/wd/hub`.

+4. Run Tests entering into the console: `protractor tests/conf.js`

 For More information reference Protractor [here](https://angular.github.io/protractor/#/).